Transparency data

 5.3 What we do with your data

-- monitor how well our education policies are working - we analyse your data to evaluate policy interventions to help ensure all children are kept safe from harm and receive the best possible education
+• monitor how well our education policies are working - we analyse your data to evaluate policy interventions to help ensure all children receive the best possible education

-We process information or data on a child’s individual personal circumstances that may affect their ability to access and participate in the tests concerned, for example, children requiring specific test access arrangements or reasonable adjustments.
+• for KS2, we may process information on a child’s individual personal circumstances that may affect their ability to access and participate in the tests concerned, for example, children requiring specific test access arrangements or reasonable adjustments.
 This data may include, but is not limited to:

-For the reception baseline assessment (RBA), the data collected is stored and used at the end of year 6 to form the school-level progress measure.
+For the reception baseline assessment (RBA), the data collected is stored and used at the end of year 6 to create the school-level progress measure.
 No numerical score is shared.
 However, teachers will receive a series of short, narrative statements that tell them how their pupils performed in the assessment.
+See the RBA assessment: privacy notice for more information.

 5.4 How long we keep your data